 I see the following issue but no action on it.

 It seems logical to include the precedes and follows in the sorting criteria for a gantt chart by default.

-#5 Updated by Siebe Joris Jochems almost 7 years ago
+#5 Updated by Siebe Joris Jochems over 7 years ago

 I have the same problem.
 I use the gantt chart a lot and I love the arrows between issues.
 When working with small issues (2 hours) a lot of those will start/end on the same day.